Deposit and Price

 To fly within Alaska, puppies must be 8 weeks of age, and vaccinations may be required depending on where the puppy is flying and what the airline requires.
-There may be extra charges for the vet visit to get a health certificate to fly, especially if puppy is vaccinated before flying.
+There may be extra charges for the vet visit to get a health certificate to fly.
 You will need an airline shipping kennel with food and water bowls for travel, and there would be a charge to purchase that for you.
 Depending on your location, and what airline can be used, we may be able to handle shipping arrangements.
 Open communication is a must if you need shipping, we and the airlines need to be able to get a hold of you if/when we have questions or concerns about shipping your puppy.
 Flights are currently restricted for puppy shipments due to COVID-19.
-Airlines have banned indirect flights for pets.
-This means we can ship from Kenai to Anchorage, but to ship anywhere else in Alaska, we'd have to ship from Anchorage, so depending on whether we can arrange our trip to ship to be timed when the other puppies going to Anchorage go home, there may be an extra charge to ship from Anchorage rather than Kenai, as a trip to Anchorage is an all day trip for us and requires my husband to stay home from work to care for dogs and puppies at home.
+There may be an extra charge to ship from Anchorage rather than Kenai, as a trip to Anchorage is an all day trip for us and requires my husband to stay home from work to care for dogs and puppies at home.

 * Kenai Peninsula Borough Sales Tax ($15) is added if your puppy is picked up within the Kenai Peninsula Borough.
 If we meet you in the city of Kenai or Soldotna another $15 is added for City Tax, for a total of $30 in sales tax.
 No tax is added if we meet you outside the Borough, for example, in Anchorage.